ElliceNels/fourohfour/tests/penetration_test_report.md

 ## Engagement Summary
 Testing was performed from 31/05/25 to 01/06/25, once all major components of the project were completed, and to give the team time to remediate the vunerabilities discovered.
 The testing was performed with the assumption that neither client nor server can be fully trusted, implementing a zero-trust security model.
 Our testing methodology combined automated scanning tools with manual penetration testing to ensure comprehensive coverage of potential vulnerabilities, and applied OWASP and CVSS 3.1 standards to identify and catagorise vunerabilities.
+TODO TIDY UP

 **Scope of Testing**
 - Server-side API endpoints